trilliwon/FlexLayout-v1/README.md

 ## FlexLayout principles and philosophy
 * Flexbox layouting is simple, powerful and fast.
 * FlexLayout syntax is concise and chainable.
-* FlexLayout/yoga is incredibly fast, it's even faster than manual layout.
+* FlexLayout/pilates is incredibly fast, it's even faster than manual layout.
 See [Performance](#performance).
 * The source code structure matches the flexbox structure, making it easier to understand and modify.
 Flex containers are defined on one line, and its items (children) are imbricated.
 This makes the flexbox structure much more visual and easy to understand.
 * Supports left-to-right (LTR) and right-to-left (RTL) languages.

-NOTE: FlexLayout wraps [facebook/yoga](https://github.com/facebook/yoga) implementation and expose all its features.
-So note that on this documentation we will refer to FlexLayout, but this also applies to Yoga.
+NOTE: FlexLayout wraps [facebook/pilates](https://github.com/facebook/pilates) implementation and expose all its features.
+So note that on this documentation we will refer to FlexLayout, but this also applies to Pilates.

 <br>